ITV Schools: ITV Schools on Channel Four and S4C

 After 30 years on ITV, the service moved to Channel 4 and S4C from 14 September 1987, allowing ITV to concentrate on building a fully commercial daytime schedule.
-Previously, between mid-May and mid-June that year, the service had been broadcast on Channel 4 as a form of trial, whilst ITV broadcast campaigning for the 1987 general election.
+On Friday 12 June and Thursday 25 June the service had been broadcast on Channel 4 as a form of trial, whilst ITV broadcast ITN's coverage of the 1987 election and the state opening of Parliament.
+On these occasions, after midday any regional variation programming was transmitted nationally.

+In the run up to the move to Channel 4 and S4C, trailers were shown after schools programmes (and, in some regions, during regular programming) to promote the move, as well while also acknowledging and commemorating the 30th anniversary of the service.
+Also a programme presented by Anna Ford looking back at 30 years of ITV schools output was transmitted in May 1987 but was repeated on 13 September 1987.

-Just two pieces of interval music were used after 1987: The Journey for a 3D holding device, and Just a Minute which backed a redesigned clock.
+Just two pieces of interval music were used after September 1987: The Journey for a 3D holding device, and Just a Minute which backed a redesigned clock.
+The music never changed on a termly basis during this era.